laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-22-android-developement-best-practices.md

 feature-img: "img/background_post_5.jpg"
 ---

 Hi!
-After a modest number of projects I've decided to give you some of the things that experience made me learn, I mean the hard way.
+After a modest number of projects I've decided to share with you some of the things that experience made me learn, I mean the hard way.

 Here is the selection: